intel-analytics/ipex-llm/docs/mddocs/Quickstart/graphrag_quickstart.md

 conda activate graphrag-local-ollama

 pip install -e .
+pip install future

 pip install ollama
 pip install plotly
 ```

 in which `pip install ollama` is for enabling restful APIs through python, and `pip install plotly` is for visualizing the knowledge graph.

+> [!NOTE]
+> Please note that the Python environment for GraphRAG setup here is separate from the one for Ollama server on Intel GPUs.

 ### 4. Index GraphRAG